tldr-pages/tldr/pages/linux/strip.md

 `strip {{path/to/file}}`

-- Put the stripped output in file, rather than replacing the existing one:
+- Strip symbols from a file, saving the output to a specific file:

 `strip {{path/to/input_file}} -o {{path/to/output_file}}`